keu/docs/software_versioned_docs/version-0.23/upgrade-to-0-23.md

 If the upgrade was successful, you should be able to:

 * Log in to Astronomer at `astronomer.BASEDOMAIN`.
-* See Workspaces and Airflow Deployments in the Astronomer UI.
+* See Workspaces and Airflow Deployments in the Software UI.
-* Access the **Settings** tab for each of your Deployments in the Astronomer UI.
+* Access the **Settings** tab for each of your Deployments in the Software UI.
-* See metrics on the **Metrics** tab in the Astronomer UI.
+* See metrics on the **Metrics** tab in the Software UI.
-* Successfully run `$ astro deploy` using the Astronomer CLI.
+* Successfully run `$ astro deploy` using the Astronomer Software CLI.
 * Open the Airflow UI for each of your Deployments
 * Access logs for your DAGs in the Airflow UI.